Lustre (mineralogy): Dull lustre

 Dull (or earthy) minerals exhibit little to no lustre, due to coarse granulations which scatter light in all directions, approximating a Lambertian reflector.
 An example is kaolinite.
 A distinction is sometimes drawn between dull minerals and earthy minerals, with the latter being coarser, and having even less lustre.

 Greasy lustre

 Greasy minerals resemble fat or grease.
 A greasy lustre often occurs in minerals containing a great abundance of microscopic inclusions, with examples including opal and cordierite, jadeite.
 Many minerals with a greasy lustre also feel greasy to the touch.

 Metallic lustre

 Metallic (or splendent) minerals have the lustre of polished metal, and with ideal surfaces will work as a reflective surface.
 Examples include galena, pyrite and magnetite.

 Pearly lustre

 Pearly minerals consist of thin transparent co-planar sheets.
-Light reflecting from these layers give them a lustre reminiscent of pearls.
+Light reflecting from these layers gives them a lustre reminiscent of pearls.
 Such minerals possess perfect cleavage, with examples including muscovite and stilbite.

 Resinous lustre

-Resinous minerals have the appearance of resin, chewing gum or (smooth-surfaced) plastic.
-A principal example is amber, which is a form of fossilized resin.
+Resinous minerals have the appearance of resin, chewing gum or smooth-surfaced plastic.
+A principal example is amber, which is a form of fossilised resin.